eamonnk/azfund/Modules/M04-Azure Pricing and Support/L03-Planning and Managing costs/09-Walkthrough-Generate an Azure Pricing Calculator estimate.md

-In this walkthrough, you download an estimate from the Azure Pricing Calculator.
-The estimate describes the costs of running a Virtual Machine (VM) and related network resources in Azure.
+In this walkthrough, you will generate and then download a cost estimate for a specific resource configuration in Azure, using the Azure Pricing Calculator.
+The estimate will outline the costs of running a Virtual Machine (VM) and related network resources in Azure.

 Finish this walkthrough by completing the steps that follow, or by reading through them.